CodeChain-io/codechain-explorer/README.md

 ### Running for development

-- Explorer will run at http://localhost:3000
+-The explorer will run at http://localhost:3000

 ```
 # yarn run start